Jostrange/Project2Giraffe/README.md

     *   The user can click the Trade Button to make offer on the post.
     *   The user can also use Report Button if they doubt the post is a spam.
     *   The user can filter the feed depending on what they are looking for.
-    *   The user can also sign in is the want to post an item.
+    *   The user can also sign in if they want to post an item.

     ![image info](./public/styles/images/homePage.png)
 *   User logged in page of the Tradesies app.